Joystream/joystream-content-system/classes/podcast/podcast-category-itunes.md

 |     Property Name       | Property Type (links to internal class)          |Required|New|  Rules   |
 |-------------------------|--------------------------------------------------|:------:|:-:|----------|
 |`Podcast category`       |`Text`                                            | `true` | y |`cl,m,c`  |

+## Entities

+How to create new entities can be found [here](/entities/podcast/podcast-category-itunes.md).
+As this is a protected `class`, a list of all available entities can be found as well.